inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 open standards, in [a separate post](../../articles/geospatial_standards/) on this website.

+In short, the GeoPackage and GeoJSON formats are ideal for exchange, publication, interoperability & durability and to open science in general.

 ## How to make and use GeoPackages (`*.gpkg`)

 ### Making a GeoPackage from a geospatial `sf` object in R